Vanadium: History

 As vanadium is usually found combined with other elements, the isolation of vanadium metal was difficult.
 In 1831, Berzelius reported the production of the metal, but Henry Enfield Roscoe showed that Berzelius had produced the nitride, vanadium nitride (VN).
-Roscoe eventually produced the metal in 1867 by reduction of vanadium(II) chloride, VCl_{2}, with hydrogen.
+Roscoe eventually produced the metal in 1867 by reduction of vanadium(II) chloride, VCl2, with hydrogen.
 In 1927, pure vanadium was produced by reducing vanadium pentoxide with calcium.

 The first large-scale industrial use of vanadium was in the steel alloy chassis of the Ford Model T, inspired by French race cars.
 Vanadium steel allowed reduced weight while increasing tensile strength (c.
 1905).
-For the first decade of the 20th century, most vanadium ore were mined by the American Vanadium Company from the Minas Ragra in Peru.
+For the first decade of the 20th century, most vanadium ore was mined by the American Vanadium Company from the Minas Ragra in Peru.
 Later, the demand for uranium rose, leading to increased mining of that metal's ores.
 One major uranium ore was carnotite, which also contains vanadium.
 Thus, vanadium became available as a by-product of uranium production.
 Eventually, uranium mining began to supply a large share of the demand for vanadium.

 In 1911, German chemist Martin Henze discovered vanadium in the hemovanadin proteins found in blood cells (or coelomic cells) of Ascidiacea (sea squirts).